 Compensation payments will take account of the facts of the matter ensuring value for money is achieved.
 For compensation payments worth £50,000 and above, prior approval from the ESFA will be sought.
-The ESFA will refer the transaction to HM Treasury so the trust will allow sufficient time for these considerations to take place.
 The academy will consider whether cases reveal concerns pertaining to the effectiveness of internal control.